UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 ## Macro events

-Macro events allow hooking special behaviour, such as applying specific configuration, to events.
+Macro events allow hooking special behaviour, such as applying a specific configuration to events.
 This is done via a special naming scheme.
-Currently, following names are supported:
+Currently, the following names are supported:

     $onInit
     $onKeymapChange {KEYMAPID|any}